kaijuking/myvocab/README.md

 Book search results are provided by Google's <a href='https://developers.google.com/books/'>Books API</a>.

 # User Accounts
-Here are several user accounts you can use to login into "Nakigoe".
+You can log into "myvocab" using the following credentials:
 <ul>
 <li>Username = kaijuking, Password = 12345</li>
 </ul>